thearn/webcam-pulse-detector/README.md

 Data processing is implemented within an openMDAO assembly to facilitate rapid prototyping/redesign of the real-time analysis, and simple embedding into a python application.

+This application uses openCV to find the location of the user's face, then isolate the forehead region.
+Data is collected from this location over time to estimate the user's heartbeat frequency.
+This is done by measuring average optical intensity in the forehead location, in the image frame's green channel alone.
+Physiological data can be estimated this way thanks to the optical absorbtion characteristics of oxygenated hemoglobin.

+With good lighting and minimal noise due to motion, a stable heartbeat should be isolated in about 15 seconds.
+Other physiological waveforms, such as Mayer waves (http://en.wikipedia.org/wiki/Mayer_waves), should also be visible in the raw data stream.

+Once the user's pulse signal has been isolated, temporal phase variation associated with the detected hearbeat frequency is also computed.
+This allows for the heartbeat frequency to be exaggerated in the post-process frame rendering; causing the highlighted forhead location to pulse in sync with the user's own heartbeat (in real time).

 Requirements:
 ---------------